wavemaker/docs/docs/build-and-deploy/pipeline/wavemaker-internal-ci-cd-pipeline/deploy-to-cloud-providers/deployment-google-cloud.md

 ---
-title: "Configuring for Google Cloud Deployment"
+title: Configuring for Google Cloud Deployment
-id: "deployment-google-cloud"
+id: deployment-google-cloud
-sidebar_label: "Google Cloud"
+sidebar_label: Google Cloud
+last_update: { author: "WaveMaker" }
 ---
 ---
 WaveMaker allows you to deploy your app to your Google Cloud account for Live (and Stage for WME users) phase.
 [Know more about App Phases from here](../release-management).